 - 250 Japanese Female Names with Meanings

-The Ainu, an ethnic group indigenous to Japan, also have an interesting tradition of giving their children frightening or intimidating names.
-This practice is known as “iya-naa” and is intended to protect children from evil spirits or illness.
+The Ainu, an indigenous ethnic group of Japan, also have an interesting tradition of giving scary or intimidating names to their children.
+This practice is known as “iya-naa” and aims to protect children from evil spirits or diseases.

-According to Ainu belief, if a child had a scary name, evil spirits would be afraid and not approach him.
-Furthermore, it was believed that giving a child an intimidating name would convey strength and resilience, helping the child to face adversity and become resilient.
+According to Ainu belief, if a child had a scary name, evil spirits would be afraid and would not approach them.
+Furthermore, it was believed that giving an intimidating name to a child would convey strength and resilience, helping the child face adversities and become resilient.

-Some of these scary names may be based on characteristics of ferocious animals or dangerous natural phenomena.
+Some of these scary names may be based on characteristics of fierce animals or dangerous natural phenomena.
 For example:

 - Kim-un-kamuy – God of the bear, the bear is a sacred and feared animal in Ainu culture.

-- Huci-pirka – Beautiful fire, a name that invokes the force of fire.
+- Huci-pirka – Beautiful fire, a name that invokes the strength of fire.

 - Kor-kamuy – Spirit of thunder, representing the power of thunder.